Kansas City Team Stax - NewsBreak

 numberfire.com

-Toronto Blue Jays outfielder Raimel Tapia is batting seventh in Friday's lineup against the Baltimore Orioles.
-Tapia will man left field after Whit Merrifield was sent to the bench.
-In a matchup versus Baltimore's right-hander Jordan Lyles, our models project Tapia to score 8.5 FanDuel points at he salary of...
+Minnesota Twins outfielder Mark Contreras is batting eighth in Friday's lineup against the Los Angeles Angels.
+Contreras will take over center field after Gilberto Celestino was given the night off.
+In a matchup against Angels' Shohei Ohtani, our models project Contreras to score 4.6 FanDuel points at the salary of...

+Wallner's 2 RBI isn't enough to prevent another Twins loss in Kansas City

+Matt Wallner had another strong night at the plate but the Kansas City Royals had enough offense on Wednesday night to hand the Minnesota Twins a 5-2 loss.
+Wallner was the source of the Twins' offense as he put Minnesota on the board with an RBI single in the second inning.
+The Forest Lake native added to his night with an RBI double in the fourth that made it a 3-2 game.

 numberfire.com